entjos/JointFPM_simulation_study/README.md

 ## Reproducing the analysis

+System requirements:

+- R version 4.3.1
+- GNU make

 This project includes a `makefile` which can be used to re-run the whole simulation study as well as the example analysis.
 The `makefile` will re-create all tables and figures included in the manuscript.
 Running the make file requires you to install `GNU make` on your computer, if you haven't done so before.
+A Windows installation of `GNU make` can be found  [here](https://gnuwin32.sourceforge.net/packages/make.htm) or as part of `Rtools`.
 All packages and package versions required for the analysis are defined in the `renv.lock` file.
 In order to reproduce the analysis please follow the steps listed below.

    1. Open the `mean_no_events.Rproj` file.
 This will open a new RStudio session on your computer.
+   2. Make sure that you are running R version 4.3.1
-   2. If necessary install the package `{renv}`.
+   3. If necessary install the package `{renv}`.
-   3. Run the following command in your R console `renv::restore()`.
+   4. Run the following command in your R console `renv::restore()`.
 This will open a prompt and ask you to install all the packages required to re-run the analysis.
 The function will automatically install the right package versions.
-   4. Open your shell or console in the project folder and run the following command `make all`.
+   5. Open your shell or console in the project folder and run the following command `make all`.
 This will prompt make to re-run the whole analysis.
 Please be aware that re-running the whole simulation study might take several days.
-      Running the makefile requires you to have R available on your path.
-Otherwise you can open the makefile using your favorite texteditor and replace `R.exe` with the whole path to your `R.exe` file in the row starting with `RCALL`, e.g. `RCALL = "C:/programmes/R/R-4.1.2/bin/R.exe" --no-save CMD BATCH`.
+      Running the makefile requires you to have R available on your system path.
+Otherwise you can open the makefile using your favorite text editor and replace `R.exe` with the whole path to your `R.exe` file in the row starting with `REXE`, e.g. `RCALL = "C:/programmes/R/R-4.3.1/bin/R.exe"`.

 Don't hesitate to write me an email if you should have troubles re-running the analysis for this project.